hdkhoi/hdkhoi/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with people
 - 💬 Ask me about ...
-- 📫 How to reach me: fb.com/khocitizens
+- 📫 How to reach me: https://www.facebook.com/hdkhoi04
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: from Vietnam
+- ⚡ Fun fact: ...